brevzin/cpp_proposals/README.md

 Just a bunch of proposals for standardization that I've worked on.
 This is probably not up to date, since I always forget to push.
 Rendered [here](https://brevzin.github.io/cpp_proposals).
+Requires Python-Markdown 2.6.9 and lxml to build things.

 ### Accepted to Working Draft